Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 - Blunt damage ignores armor (regular and magical unless specified otherwise) and deals direct damage, but cannot crit.
 ### Piercing Damage
 - Piercing damage is done by swords, axes and spears.
-- This damage can crit (upon rolling the maximum number on a die) and can also be blocked by armor.
+- This damage can crit (upon rolling the maximum number on a die)
+- Can be blocked by armor.
+- Can be blocked by shields
 ### Magic Damage
-- Magic damage is caused by some boons and other spells, and cannot crit or be blocked by non-magical armor or shields.
+- Magic damage is caused by some boons and other spells
+- Cannot crit
+- Cannot be blocked by non-magical armor or shields.
 ### Reaction
-Boons and other effects that can be cast as a reaction can be cast instantly, even not on your turn.
+- Boons and other effects that can be cast on your turn as a reaction, meaning they only trigger and start their effect when something happens
+- This can happen not on your turn
 ### Fall Damage
 When a character falls, they take 1d4 damage for each 2 Meters they fall.
 ### Swimming